 The Horowhenua has limited areas of original indigenous forest cover, wetlands and other indigenous habitats as a result of historical land development and management practices.
 The majority of the indigenous forest is found in the hill country and the ranges, with fragments scattered throughout the lower-lying and coastal areas of the District.
-The remaining natural habitats are is small, fragmented and under pressure from pests and disturbance faced with a number of pressures.
+The remaining natural habitats are small, fragmented and faced with a number of pressures.
 One of the main threats to indigenous biological diversity in the Horowhenua District is pests such as feral animals and invasive weeds.
-In addition to this, there are land use A number of activities that have the potential to adversely affect remaining areas of significant indigenous vegetation and habitats of indigenous forest understorey and limit regeneration, and the fragmentation of remnant indigenous forest and wetland areas through clearance for pasture and exotic forestry.
-Other threats include, feral animals, invasion of weeds and drainage.
+In addition to this, there are land use activities that have the potential to adversely affect remaining areas of significant indigenous vegetation and habitats of indigenous fauna.
+Such activities and their effects include uncontrolled stock grazing that can damage indigenous forest understorey and limit regeneration, and the fragmentation of remnant indigenous forest and wetland areas through clearance for pasture and exotic forestry.